jitujitu0101/DemoGIT/README.txt

-This is a demo file
+This is a merge conflict demo file
 My name is Jitin